iagon-tech/proof-of-burn-cardano/docs/cardano-testing.md

 Note that the current model state is passed to this function to generate actions depending on this current state.
 This can be used in more complex test scenarios.
-For example, if it is necessary for some smart contract to do initialization first, we can check passed `modelState` and generate initialization action.
+For example, if it is necessary for some smart contract to do initialization first, we can check the passed `modelState` and generate initialization action.
 Then, when initialization occurs, we can generate all other actions.

-Each generated sequence runs in two processes: first is *simulation*, second is running smart contract (under emulator in `EmulatorTrace` monad).
+Each generated sequence runs in two processes: first is a *simulation*, second is running smart contract (under emulator in `EmulatorTrace` monad).
 For example, simulated run of `Lock` action is: